 The Group has adopted AASB 8 Operating Statements with effect from 1 July 2009.
-AASB 8 requires operating segments to be identified on the basis of internal reports about components of the Group that are regularly reviewed by the chief operating decision maker in order to allocate resources to the segment and to assess its performance.
+AASB 8 requires operating segments to be

 The Group has identified its operating segments based on the internal reports that are reviewed and used by the executive management team in assessing performance and in determining the allocation of resources.